textpattern/textpattern.github.io/installation/index.md

 #### Site configuration

-Under this area, you're asked to select the admin-side theme you want to use.
+Under this area, you're asked to select the administration-side theme you want to use.
 The default theme is Hive.
-You can change the admin-side theme choice at any time in [Preferences](/administration/preferences-panel) after logging in.
+You can change the administration-side theme choice at any time in [Preferences](/administration/preferences-panel) after logging in.

 When ready select the **Next** button.